pnewstein/napari-3d-counter/README.md

 ### Ingress Points
 This plugin takes a points layer and adds the points to the selected cell_type layer.
-This can be usefull if you want to manualy count cells after cell identification.
+This can be useful if you want to manually count cells after cell identification.

 ### Split on Shapes
-This plugin can be used to subset a celltype into several groups based on their x-y location.
-Simply draw a shape that surounds your cells (perhaps in a segment) and run this plugin to get a list of cells of each type in each shape.
+This plugin can be used to subset a cell type into several groups based on their x-y location.
+Simply draw a shape that surrounds your cells (perhaps in a segment) and run this plugin to get a list of cells of each type in each shape.

 ## Contributing